 Milwaukee has long been considered a hidden gem for reasons ranging from its location on Lake Michigan to its world-class cuisine.

-For the last 12 years, Milwaukee Food & City Tours has proudly played a role during the recruitment process by providing private city tours for local companies during their interview processes.
+Milwaukee Food & City Tours has proudly played a role during the recruitment process by providing private city tours for local companies during their interview processes.
 Milwaukee is so much more than beer and cheese!
 Our team loves showing families the many reasons to move to our city.